sfmcdg/awesome-salesforce-marketingcloud/README.md

 Make a link or topic suggestion on [issues](https://github.com/sfmcdg/awesome-salesforce-marketingcloud/issues) or in [LinkedIn SFMC Dev Group](https://www.linkedin.com/groups/7059991/7059991-6308431256036134912).

-Epic, well thought out answers on https://salesforce.stackexchange.com/ can also be included.
+Epic, well thought out answers on https://salesforce.stackexchange.com/ can also be included in [Tips](#tips)